staffanm/ferenda/doc/intro.rst

 Example
 -------

+Ferenda can be used either as a library or as a command-line tool.
 This code uses the Ferenda API to create a website containing all(*) RFCs and W3C recommended standards.

 .. literalinclude:: examples/intro-example.py
    :start-after: # begin example